symverse-lab/V3/docs/citizen-protocol-spec.md

 This document defines the **SymVerse V3 Citizen Protocol**.

-The previous `Membership Specification` described:

-- Nickname
-- RefCode
-- Referrer
-- Link
-- LinkedBy

-Those topics remain important, but they are not merely “membership features.”
-They are part of a broader **Citizen protocol** that defines how a SymVerse identity is:
+The Citizen Protocol defines how a SymVerse identity is:

 1. created,
 2. confirmed through CitizenBlock processing,